IBM/istio101/workshop/exercise-7/README.md

 * Local TCP connection (i.e., `localhost`, not reaching the "wire") between the application and Envoy (client- and server-side);

-* Mutually authenticated and encrypted connection between Envoy proxies;
+* Mutually authenticated and encrypted connection between Envoy proxies.

-When Envoy's establish a connection, they exchange and validate certificates to confirm that each is indeed connected to a valid and expected peer.
-The established identities can later be used as basis for policy checks (e.g., access authorization).
+When Envoys establish a connection, they exchange and validate certificates to confirm that each is indeed connected to a valid and expected peer.
+The established identities can later be used as basis for policy checks (e.g. access authorization).

 ### Verify Istio’s mTLS Setup